jepstein-eagle/adaptable/packages/adaptable/README.md

 import '@adaptabletools/adaptable/index.css'; // includes the light theme, which is the default import '@adaptabletools/adaptable/themes/dark.css'; // if you want to use the dark theme

+// Create an underlying vendor Grid instance
+// in this example lets use ag-Grid which has a GridOptions object const gridOptions: GridOptions=  {
+      columnDefs: this.getColumnSchema(),
+      rowData :  this.getData(),
+      enableRangeSelection: true,
+      floatingFilter: true,
+      sideBar: 'columns',
+      columnTypes: {
+        abColDefNumber: {},
+        abColDefString: {},
+        abColDefBoolean: {},
+        abColDefDate: {},
+        abColDefNumberArray: {},
+        abColDefObject: {},
+        abColDefCustom: {},
+      },
+    };
+  }

+ // Create an Adaptable Options object which will include some basic properties
+ // And also the underlying Vendor Grid object and any Predefined Config we need const adaptableOptions: AdaptableOptions = {
+    primaryKey: 'tradeId',
+    userName: 'Demo User',
+    adaptableId: 'iPushPull Demo',
+    vendorGrid: {
+      ...gridOptions,
+      modules: [MenuModule],
+    },
+    // ship AdapTable with predefined Config
+    predefinedConfig: demoConfig,
+  };

+  // Instantiate AdapTable with AdaptableOptions and recieve an AdaptableApi object for later use const adaptableApi: AdaptableApi = Adaptable.init(adaptableOptions);

 ```

 ## Licences